 Homework assignments are due at the start of class on the date due.
 No late homework accepted.
 Discussions about homework in small groups are encouraged.
 However, homeworks must be written up individually and independently.
-Homeworks are due on Mondays.

 Lab assignments will be done individually unless otherwise specified.